Boulder Valley School District

 4. To utilize educational experiences to build each individual's pride in the community in which they live.

-5. To encourage reporting and investigate and resolve promptly any complaints of discrimination and harassment.
+5. To encourage reporting and investigate and resolve promptly any complaints of discrimination and harassment and to remove barriers that may exist to reporting.

 6. To prevent and remedy discrimination and harassment in schools to ensure a nondiscriminatory, safe environment to enable students to learn, employees to work, and members of the public to access and receive the benefit of the School District’s programs and facilities.